LOADING ...

 Like Jimmy, New Orleans was one of the great of my life

-Jimmy was to make it
+Jimmy was going to it

 Here is the who had something to say